Herbal Remedies for Anxiety: 5 Tea Blend Recipes That Work

 Included: a few easy witchy practices you can do while holding the mug.

-If you want something structured you can return to, especially in the moments of anxiety, you can access the full guide here:
+If you want the full set of blends, already structured so you don’t have to think in the moment, you can access the full guide here:

 A Final Note